 Effective February 17, 2010, the Board of Directors of the Company accepted the resignation of Dr. Juliet Singh as Chief Executive Officer of the Company and as a director on the Board.
 In connection with Dr. Singh's resignation, the Company and Dr. Singh entered into a separation agreement that provides Dr. Singh with one year of continued salary in accordance with the terms of her existing employment agreement as well as the accelerated vesting of 300,000 stock options previously granted.
 The separation agreement also includes a mutual release of claims.
-In accordance with this agreement, the Company recorded a one-time accrual of \$242,000 for the one year of continued salary (including the related employer payroll taxes) and medical benefits.
+In accordance with this agreement, the Company recorded a one-time accrual, in the year ended December 31, 2010, of \$242,000 for the one year of continued salary (including the related employer payroll taxes) and medical benefits.
 Also, the Company recorded a total expense of approximately \$174,000 for the value of the modifications to the stock options.
-As of December 31, 2010, the Company has accrued \$30,906 related to remaining amounts payable under the separation agreement.
+As of December 31, 2011, no amounts are due under the separation agreement.